 If no, then process the finding in accordance with the BSSDP worksheets described in this document.
 Licensee’s shall analyze and identify site-specific conditions, including target sets, that may affect the specific measures needed to implement the requirements of this section and shall account for these conditions in the design of the physical protection program in accordance with 10 CFR 73.55(b)(4).

-If yes, then process the finding in accordance with the cyber security SDP worksheets described in IMC 0609, Appendix E, Part IV, “.”
+If yes, then process the finding in accordance with the cyber security SDP worksheets described in IMC 0609, Appendix E, Part IV, “Cyber Security Significance Determination Process for Power Reactors.”
 Cyber-related indicates a target set element, or function of the target set equipment or element, that are critical digital assets.

 08.03 Does the licensee consider cyber-attacks in the development and identification of target sets?